viamrobotics/docs/docs/note.md

 ## Using the Figure Shortcode
 The figure shortcode enhances the existing figure and figurecaption html tags.
 Figure supports the standard html attributes associated with the html img and figure tags, as well as an **attr** element for attribution text and **attrlink** if you wish to add a link to the attribution text.

-{{< figure src="/img/figure-shortcode.png"  alt="The shortcode used to display an image, its caption, and its attribution" title="Figure Shortcode" >}}
+{{< figure src="/img/figure-shortcode.png"  alt="The shortcode used to display an image, its caption, and its attribution." title="Figure Shortcode" >}}

 This shortcode places the caption (i.e., the “title”) above the table.
 The **title** is set in 12pt italic with a green underline.